Metalgearay/YDK2Text-and-Text2YDK/readme.md

 Setup:

-You need to install at least python 2.7.x( I tried python 3.5.x and it worked but be warned it was created with python version 2.7) from https://www.python.org/downloads/ for your platform
+You need to install at least python 2.7.x( NOTE YOU DO NEED PYTHON 2.7 BECAUSE OF RAW_INPUT WILL PORT AT A LATER POINT) from https://www.python.org/downloads/ for your platform

 Other than that you are ready to go